david-bogdan-r/ARTEMIS/README.md

 # ARTEMIS

-Using [ARTEM](https://github.com/david-bogdan-r/ARTEM) to Infer Sequence alignment (ARTEMIS) is a tool for the RNA 3D structure superposition and determination of the structure-based sequence alignment
+Using [ARTEM](https://github.com/david-bogdan-r/ARTEM) to Infer Sequence alignment (ARTEMIS) is a tool for the RNA 3D structure superposition and determination of the structure-based sequence alignment.

 ## Reference